-Author Tags: Biography, Essentials 2010, First Nations, Politics, Publishing, Sex
+Author Tags: Biography, Essentials 2010, First Nations, History, Politics, Publishing, Sex, Travel

 Books about B.C. politics and politicians have become a weak spot in B.C. publishing.
 The more publishers must worry about getting their books into Chapters and retaining precarious funding, the less we see critical works about our society and its managers.
 A flood has turned into a trickle.

 It wasn't always thus.
 When Stan Persky was full of vigour, having audaciously run for the Chancellorship of UBC as a student, he led the way for populist critiques of the Social Credit government of Premier Bill Bennett with Son of Socred (1979).
 His subsequent series of lively paperbacks about B.C. politics was available in supermarkets.
 Persky suggested that academics should “spend more of their time and skills addressing the general public rather than just talking to each other.”

 Son of Socred (1979) was followed by The House That Jack Built (1980) and Bennett II (1983)--both about B.C. politics.
 At the Lenin Shipyard (1981) explored Polish politics and America: The Last Domino (1983) examined U.S. foreign policy.
 Fantasy Government (1989), which scrutinized Bill Vander Zalm's premiership in B.C., marked the end of Persky's ten-year flirtation with populism.

 Persky taught Sociology and Philosophy for many years at Capilano College and he had a stint as a columnist for the Globe & Mail.
 As a pundit and author, he had been influenced politically and philosophically by Bob Rowan, one of the founders of the B.C.
 Civil Liberties Association and the force behind the unconventional Arts One curriculum at UBC, and by Robin Blaser, his older lover in the 1960s who taught for many years in the SFU English department.